microsoft/sarif-tutorials/docs/Introduction.md

 <a id="note-2">2.</a> A tool that looks for issues in a program by observing the program's execution
 is called a <a href="Glossary.md#dynamic-analysis-tool">_dynamic analysis tool_</a>.
+SARIF does not claim to represent the output of dynamic analysis tools, but there are dynamic analysis tools that have adopted it successfully.
+YMMV.